thuyanduong/example-problem-set-2-2/README.md

-Nan  data-type: number was applied because it was easier and safer.Undefined was coerced into a number which result in not a number because undefined is a word.
+NaN  data-type: A number coercion was applied because.
+Undefined was coerced into a number which result in NaN.
+Then, adding 5 and NaN resulted in NaN.